Loir Botor Dingit: Who did he oppose?

 Chief Loir opposed tycoons such as Mohammad “Bob” Hassan, who was Indonesia’s leading tycoon at the time.
 While he gained a lot of recognition from the government and international entities, he was being opposed due to the environmental footprint he was leaving.
 The article talks about the destructive practices and methods on forests from Mohammad “Bob” Hassan.
 However, Loir Botor Dingit did not stand for this.
 In this source, Chief Loir opposes Hassan because he wanted to protect forests and uphold customary rights.
 Loir’s efforts directly challenged the exploitation Hassan benefitted from.

 Actions

 Since timber corporations have been terrorizing the lands in which Loir had been cultivating, he had begun to bring light to the situation at hand at an international level.
 Loir was one of the first leaders to unite the Bentian people with other Dayak tribes, who had been historically at war over ancestral lands.
-On November 6, 1998, Chief Loir Botor Dingit of the Bentian people was accused of forgery in a landmark case that involved indigenous rights and environmental protection.
-Chief Loir Botor Dingit stood heavily against deforestation by opposing the clearcutting of Bentian forests by PT.
-Kalhold Utama.
-However, PT.
-Kalhold Utama was a company linked to many political figures.
-In 1993, Chief Loir had faced intimidation and legal challenges after reporting Pt.
-Kalhold Utama’s destructions of forests.